guiiim/portfolio-netlify/content/about/experience.md

           Responsible for the definition and management of digitalization project for Production Planning area.
           Responsible for the execution of automatization project for Production Performance area.
           Use of agile methodology (SCRUM and Kanban) for project execution, and waterfall for project management.
-          Use of Design Thinking methodology with stakeholders to process mapping, problem definition and activities scope.
+          Use of Design Thinking methodology with stakeholders to define project's scope.

   - title: Maintenance Analyst
     company: BAT Brazil
     company_url: 'https://www.batbrasil.com/'